rochagbriel/movie_client/README.md

 # MyFlix Client

-This is a Single Page.
+This is a Single Page made using React.js that will consume the API that I created in this repository: https://github.com/rochagbriel/movie_api .

 ## Technologies Used